i502Club/OS_Square/readme.md

 DotNetNuke.DependencyInjection & 2 supporting libraries.
 There is no sql provider with this module install but it is still best to *back up both your db & file system as a precaution before installation.* The project also references DotNetNuke.DependencyInjection library in preparation for .net core support.

 ## History
 This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
 It was also depending on an earlier version of the Square.Connect library.
 The v2 version of this plugin began when when the breaking changes from Square.Connect 2.25 were mitigated.
-This project first released publicly at v2.0.4-rc
+First released publicly at v2.0.4-rc

  ### Development